XiaoMi/themis/readme.md

      ```

+3. Add the themis-client dependency in the pom of project which needs cross-row transactions.

 ### Depends themis-client:

-add the themis-client dependency to pom of project which needs cross-row transactions.
+Add the themis-client dependency in the pom of project which needs cross-row transactions.

-     ```
      <dependency>
       <groupId>com.xiaomi.infra</groupId>
       <artifactId>themis-client</artifactId>
       <version>1.0-SNAPSHOT</version>
      </dependency>
-     ```

 ### Run the example code

-1. start a standalone HBase cluster(0.94.21 with hadoop.version=2.0.0-alpha) and make sure themis-coprocessor is loaded as above steps.
+1. Start a standalone HBase cluster(0.94.21 with hadoop.version=2.0.0-alpha) and make sure themis-coprocessor is loaded as above steps.

-2. after building Themis, run example code by:
+2. After building Themis, run example code by:

      ```
      mvn exec:java -Dexec.mainClass="org.apache.hadoop.hbase.themis.example.Example"